PopovEvgeniy/grpdecompilershell/readme.txt

 1.1.7: The small changes.
 1.1.7.1-1.1.7.2: The documentation has been updated.
 1.1.8: The source code was recompiled under Lazarus 4.0 RC1.
+1.1.9: The source code was recompiled under Lazarus 4.0 RC3.